Tools4everBV/HelloID-Conn-Prov-Target-SDWorx-X-Tend365/README.md

 ## Remarks

 ### Only correlates and updates
 - This connector is not a fully fletched connector with an create, enable and disable.
-This connector only correlates the user based on personnelNumber and then populates the email and UPN field in X-Trend.
+This connector only correlates the user based on personnelNumber and then populates the email and UPN field in X-Tend.

 - Because this connector only correlated and updates, enabling correlation in the correlation configuration is necessary for this connector.